philc/book-notes/why we sleep - matthew walker.md

   * The first half of the night is dominated by deep sleep, stages 3 and 4.
 The second half is by REM.
   * (The EKG spindles from brain activity in deep NREM sleep are incredible -- how can they be so slow and predictable / rhythmic?
 It's millions of brain cells somehow coordinating and firing in unison.)
-  * The slow, synchronized waves of deep sleep are somehow transferring memroies from short to long term storage.
+  * The slow, synchronized waves of deep sleep are somehow transferring memories from short to long term storage.
   * "REM sleep has also been called paradoxical sleep: a brain that appears awake, yet a body that is clearly asleep.
-It is often imposible to distinguish REM sleep from wakefulness using just electrical brainwave activity."
+It is often impossible to distinguish REM sleep from wakefulness using just electrical brainwave activity."
   * "Each and every night, REM sleep ushers you into a preposterous theater wherein you are treated to a bizarre, highly associative carnival of autobiographical themes."